mtgatracker/mtgatracker/logging_in.md

 to predict, and who are terrible at remembering long, truly random passwords.
 We also never want to put our users in a scenario where they might mistakenly or otherwise share their MTGA password with us.
 Therefore, we just don't use passwords!

-Instead, we will use MTGA as the source of trust (once MTGA has a friends list).
-We will simply message your MTGA account a 6-digit rotating access code as you try to log in.
-Since you, and only you, are able to log in to your MTGA account, when you tell us that same 6 digit passcode, we know it's you!

-Of course, MTGA doesn't have a friends list, or buddy messaging, yet.
-So in the meantime, we're using discord, a bot, and a team of mods who can manually verify your identity if our bots get hung up on something.
-Once a bot or mod has verified your identity (one-time only), our discord bots will PM you your passcode, which you can then use to log in to inspector.

-**Note** that you only need to verify your Discord username **once!** (Unless you need to make a new Discord account for whatever reason, in which case you can verify the new account again, no problem.)

-### Verifying your identity

-All that's required for this step is that you are in the [mtgatracker discord server](https://discord.gg/Ygfv25w) (it's free!), and are logged in to the MTGA beta forums.
-The bot will send you a message as you join the server that will walk you through the rest!

 # MTGA Tracker, its bots, and its mods, will NEVER ask for your MTGA password